 1. Cost-Effective

 Asphalt driveways are generally cheaper to install than concrete.
 In addition to affordable materials, the labour costs associated with installing asphalt driveways are usually lower because the installation process is generally quicker and requires less specialized equipment.
 Routine maintenance tasks for asphalt driveways are relatively simple and can be done at a low cost.
+This makes asphalt an incredibly attractive option for property owners working within a strict budget who still want maximum performance.
+Because the upfront capital investment is so low, you save immediate cash that can be redirected toward other high-value home renovation projects.

 2. Quick Installation

 Asphalt driveways can typically be installed quickly.
 Asphalt is delivered to the site already mixed and heated, ready for immediate use.
 The installation process can be completed in a day or two, depending on the size of the driveway and the weather conditions.
 Furthermore, asphalt usually cures and hardens within a 24-48 hours, making asphalt driveways a preferred choice for homeowners looking for a quick and effective driveway solution.
+This lightning-fast turnaround minimizes the immense logistical headache of neighbourhood street parking and blocked garages.
+You can go from an old, crumbling surface to a beautiful, fully functional driveway over the course of a single weekend.

 3. Flexibility